josh-corneille/markdown-cv/index.md

 - PHP7 Upgrade
   - Using code linters and static analysis tools in PHPStorm, identified deprecated code.
   - Refactored a large part of the codebase, which lacked tests, to work with PHP 7.1
+- Became quickest developer to be moved from Hives to the Architecture team
+- Participated in implementing new roadmap features
+  - Implemented 2FA
+  - Developed new site version built in React
+  - Developed builder frameworks for non-technical team members to implement client requests
+  - Helped move from a Monolith architecture to Microservices architecture, creating APIs in C# as well as refactoring existing PHP code to connect to microservice APIs

+## Technology Stack
+### Main Technologies
+- HTML/CSS/JS
+- PHP
+- Git

+### Secondary
+- React
+- C#/.NET Core
+- bash

+### Concepts
+- APIs
+  - Streaming API
+- Microservices
+- Cloud architectures